sandialabs/chama/documentation/transport.rst

 External simulation engines
 ---------------------------
-Transport simulations can also be generated from a wide range of external simulation engines, for example, atmospheric dispersion can be simulated using AERMOD [USEPA04]_ or CALPUFF [ScSY00]_ or using detailed CFD models, transport in pipe networks can be simulated using EPANET [Ross00]_, and groundwater transport can be simulated using MODFLOW [McHa88]_.
+Transport simulations can also be generated from a wide range of external simulation engines, for example, atmospheric dispersion can be simulated using AERMOD [USEPA04]_ or CALPUFF [ScSY00]_ or using detailed CFD models, transport in pipe networks can be simulated using EPANET [Ross00]_ or WNTR [KHMB17]_, and groundwater transport can be simulated using MODFLOW [McHa88]_.
 Output from external simulation engines can be easily formatted and imported into Chama.